 If your kids see that you’re respectful to each other and can put aside your hurt feelings to fairly and equitably settle your differences, they'll learn a powerful life lesson.

-• Explain to your husband that parenting plans, time sharing and child support arrangements designed in mediation will be more fair to both of you and best for your kids.
+Explain to your husband that parenting plans and child support arrangements designed in mediation will be better for your kids.

 Instead of leaving those important decisions up to an unsympathetic divorce lawyer or judge in family court.